Rich Goodson

 For a signal he grips his phone against the sky.

-a barbecue in warm fields of wild rhubarb last June,
+in warm fields of grasses and red poppies and blue flax last June,

 an address in Nottingham.